2. The restful restaurant, Glasgow

 6. The timeless village, Rye

-Mermaid Street, in the timewarp East Sussex town of Rye / Image: Adobe Stock
+Mermaid Street, in the timewarping East Sussex town of Rye / Image: Adobe Stock

 For the ultimate antidote to all that is modern, stark and needlessly open-plan, plot a course to the adorably well-preserved town of Rye in East Sussex.
-Once upon a time Rye was a significant port town, until a storm in the late 1300s diverted the river Rother, eventually turning its seaward side into silted marshland.
+Once upon a time Rye was a significant port town, until a storm in the late 1300s diverted the River Rother, eventually turning its seaward side into silted marshland.
 And while the French have stopped bombarding the place, it’s still marked by imposing defensive architecture, not least in the stubby Ypres Tower.
 Today, Rye’s ramshackle low-ceilinged pubs, winding cobbled lanes and wonky antique stores will transport you to a far simpler, and far prettier, time.
 Don’t pass up the chance for a pint in the historic and famed Mermaid Inn, an impossibly cosy pub, even if it is allegedly haunted…

 Fly to London Gatwick – book flights and holidays